KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/README.md

 Every folder contains a treasure trove of reusable snippets curated for Debian and Debian-based distros.
 Simply copy-paste the snippets and commands for effortlessly installing and managing containers, databases, frameworks, and more!!

-Every folder also contains a Super-Dummy code example (mostly in Python - sorry, not sorry) that explains the basic functionalities for that given tool and that can be used as boilerplate.
+Most of the folders also contain a Super-Dummy code example (mostly in Python - sorry, not sorry) that explains the basic functionalities for that given tool and that can be used as boilerplate.

 Have fun!